aakshmn/ratmap/README.md

   - **Warning:**
     - At 200MB, a warning is triggered.
 While modern browsers can handle this load, it's advisable to clear unnecessary data if you see this warning.
     - **Empty Action:** Clicking the **Empty 🤮** button will clear **all metadata** from selected wells.
     - Also, be aware that browser actions such as refresh, back, or forward will erase all metadata.
+The app now has a confirmation dialog when attempting to leave the page.

 *Don't let your data hoard become a trap—regular purges keep the system squeaking along nicely, unlike your sorry excuse for lab hygiene.*